NERIS Data Exchange V1 Compatibility Badge

 Unfortunately SMS/text messaging gateway (which filter spam) often have a problem with email originating on Google Groups.
 We send our SMS/text messaging gateway emails directly from our server (avoiding Google Groups) to avoid these spam filters.

 We parse our dispatch emails, extract the location (address) and we create a link to Google Maps to allow quick access to directions.
+This works well on mobile phones, allowing one-click turn by turn directions.
 (For details see below.)

 Station Devices